 Publisher of the St. Louis Post-Dispatch and the New York World, Pulitzer made them the country's most-read newspapers according to the formula he once articulated: "Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light."

 Inside Germany and capitalism critique

 In 1917, the first Pulitzer Prize for Reporting went to Herbert Bayard Swope for articles that had appeared in the New York World the previous year titled "Inside the German Empire."
 Reporting from Germany in the early years of World War I, Swope later went on to become the paper's editor-in-chief.
 His advice to journalists might be well-taken today: "I can't give you a sure-fire formula for success, but I can give you a formula for failure: try to please everybody all the time."

 In 1924, Robert Frost won the first of his four Pulitzer Prizes with his fourth volume of poetry.
 "New Hampshire: A Poem with Notes and Grace Notes" is an upbeat portrayal of life in New England.
-"A complete poem is one where an emotion finds the thought and the thought finds the words," wrote Frost, whose thought-provoking statement almost sounds like a commentary on the current age of alternative facts: "Most of the change we think we see in life is due to truths being in and out of favor," he wrote in a letter in 1916.
+"A complete poem is one where an emotion finds the thought and the thought finds the words," wrote Frost, whose thought-provoking statements almost sound like a commentary on current-day fake news: "Most of the change we think we see in life is due to truths being in and out of favor," he wrote in a letter in 1916.

 The rise and fall of presidents